netgen-layouts/layouts-contentful/INSTALL.md

 -----------------------------

-After completing standard Netgen Layouts install instructions, you also need to activate `NetgenContentfulBlockManagerBundle` together with its dependencies in `app/AppKernel.php`.
+After completing standard Netgen Layouts install instructions, you also need to activate `NetgenLayoutsContentfulBundle` together with its dependencies in `app/AppKernel.php`.
 Make sure it is activated after all other Netgen Layouts bundles.

 ```
 new Contentful\ContentfulBundle\ContentfulBundle(),
 new Symfony\Cmf\Bundle\RoutingBundle\CmfRoutingBundle(),
-new Netgen\Bundle\ContentfulBlockManagerBundle\NetgenContentfulBlockManagerBundle(),
+new Netgen\Bundle\LayoutsContentfulBundle\NetgenLayoutsContentfulBundle(),
 ```

 Configure Contentful bundle